Lukc/hestia/README.md

 Markdown is enabled while parsing those comments, and you can just use links to anchors/other files to reference stuff.

+Note, to make a paragraph you have to include it as a properly prefixed `-- ` line (mind the trailing space!).

 Add a file `lunadoc.cfg` to your project: